civol/HDLRuby/tuto/tutorial_sw.md

 end
 ```

-And let us assume we want to make a circuit that does the same but saturates the addition result between -300 and +300.
+Let us also assume that we want to make a circuit that does the same but saturates the addition result between -300 and +300.
 For that purpose, the computation of `z` must be replaced.
-This is called `overriding` and for sake of code readability overriding is only permitted for *named sub-sections* of a module.
+This is called `overriding` and for the sake of code readability overriding is only permitted for *named sub-sections* of a module.
 A named subsection is declared as follows:

 ```ruby
 sub(:<name>) <block>